 Best suited for:

-iSpring Learn is one of the best LMSs for small to medium businesses.
-It’s a great all-rounder for enterprises looking to create corporate training programs, such as employee onboarding, compliance training, customer education, and soft skills training.
+iSpring Learn is one of the leading LMS platforms for small to medium businesses, and it’s probably the easiest LMS to use.
+It’s a perfect solution for any training scenario, including employee onboarding, compliance training, customer education, and soft skills training.

 Key features: